derickmoncado/react-next-boilerplate/README.md

+# React + Next.js Boilerplate (with TypeScript)

+Frontend starter kit with Lucide Icons and Embla Carousel, see details below :)

 ## Updating Dependencies

-Keep the boilerplate current with these scripts:
+Keep the boilerplate current with these scripts (run these first, then fire up the dev server):

 ```bash
 # Update package versions and reinstall